mattermost/mattermost-utilities/README.md

-# mmdev: Mattermost developers tools
+# mattermost-utils: Set of utils to help in mattermost development

 Mattermost is an open source, self-hosted Slack-alternative https://mattermost.org.

+Currently this repo contains utilities:

+* **mmgotool**: is a CLI to help with some task related to the mattermost-server development.
-MMDev is a CLI to help with some task related to the mattermost development.
+* **mmjstool**: is a CLI to help with some task related to the mattermost-webapp, mattermost-redux and mattermost-mobile development.